hijiriworld/custom-post-type-generator/readme.txt

 = 2.2.3 =

-* Support for the 'rewrite' settings.
+* Support for the 'rewrite' parameter.
-* Support fot the 'sort' setting of Custom Taxonomy.
+* Support for the 'sort' parameter of Custom Taxonomy.
 * Admin UI improved.
 * Input error check improved.
 * Bug fixed